 3.Equitable access: Consumers who aren’t able to access the health system when needed might wind up with more serious (and costlier) health conditions.
 Urgent care facilities, retail clinics, and a growing acceptance of virtual care are making it easier for patients to meet with care providers in person or via electronic device.
 Traditional barriers to health care access, like geography and lack of resources, could be significantly reduced.
 Consumers might also have access to tools that help them achieve their wellness and health goals.
 Stay-at-home mandates and risks (real and perceived) related to seeking in-person care have increased demand and adoption of virtual care, especially among vulnerable populations.
 Example: Deloitte’s COVID-19 survey as of April 2020 showed that 26% Medicare Advantage members used telehealth or virtual health through the first four months of 2020, compared to just 13% for all of 2019.3

-5. Behavior change: In 2019, 600 Deloitte employees (from 40 states) began a 36-week randomized clinical trial to determine if a wearable activity-tracker—combined with goalsetting, competition, and gamification—would increase physical activity among overweight and obese adults.
-We learned that data science and behavioral economics—if applied correctly—can lead to positive behavior changes.
+5. Behaviour change: In 2019, 600 Deloitte employees (from 40 states) began a 36-week randomised clinical trial to determine if a wearable activity-tracker—combined with goalsetting, competition, and gamification—would increase physical activity among overweight and obese adults.
+We learned that data science and behavioural economics—if applied correctly—can lead to positive behaviour changes.
 Example: Mango Health is a patient-adherence platform that uses gamification and rewards to improve drug adherence, especially among those under chronic care with proven clinical results.5

 We assume these six developments will help shift the spending from areas of waste to investments that improve individuals’ long-term well-being, helping to curb growth in health spending (figure 1).